The majestic red monolith rising in the middle of the outback is one of Australia’s symbols.

 Yulara (Ayers Rock Resort)

-Don’t expect to be spoiled for choice when it comes to the accommodation.
+Don’t expect to be spoiled for choice regarding the accommodation.

 The location is literally ‘in the middle of nowhere’.